vlang/v/doc/docs.md

 atomic d := ...
 ```

-- `a` is declared as *constant* that can be accessed and passed to
+- `a` is declared as *constant* that can be passed to
-  other coroutines without limitations.
-However it cannot be changed.
+  other coroutines and read without limitations.
+However
+  it cannot be changed.
 - `b` can be accessed reading and writing but only from one
   coroutine.
 That coroutine *owns* the object.
 A `mut` variable can
   be passed to another coroutine (as receiver or function argument in